 - Turn it back over to the needle size and remove the snipped threads.
 And if some pesky threads insist on staying, remove them with a strip of Scotch tape or a lint roller.

 Psst!
 But if you’ve taken my very good advice and bought yourself a hulk of a seam ripper, you can just “erase” them away with the white rubber end.
 And you’re done!

 Sew easy tip #1: If you’re having problems seeing the threads in dark fabric, mark the seam line with dustless chalk to bring those stitches out of hiding.

 Sew easy tip #2: Seam rippers dull with use.
 And they cannot be sharpened.
-So replace periodically!
+So replace as needed!

 Ripping out a seam or stitching line is inevitable and super easy!

-Show your seam ripper some love and it will love you right back by allowing you to undo mistakes fast and easy.
+Show your seam ripper some love and it will love you right back by allowing you to undo mistakes.